SoftUni-Internal/interactive-content/EN/00-Exam/00-Problem-01.md

 # Description
 It is hot and sunny outside so you decide to go to the swimming pool with your friends.

-Your task is to create a program that calculates the amount that should be paid for entry to the pool.
+Your task is to create a program that calculates the cost for entry to the pool.

-**Every person should pay an entrace fee.**
+**Everyone should pay an entrance fee.**

-You should keep in mind that **an umbrella can provide shade for two people** and only **75% of the group would want sunbeds**.
+Keep in mind that **an umbrella can provide shade for two people** and only **75% of the group wants sunbeds**.

-When calculating the number of umbrellas and sunbeds, their number should be **rounded up to the next integer**.
+When calculating the number of umbrellas and sunbeds the number should be **rounded up to the closest integer**.

 ## Input
 You will receive **4 lines of input**: